 Before they ate, the brahmin who had been Kosiya’s father transformed into a dog and urinated into the pot.
 Kosiya grabbed a stick to hit the dog, but then the dog switched into a thoroughbred horse that changed colors and size.
-The other brahmins rose up into the air and watched it chase after Kosiya.
+The other brahmins rose into the air and watched it chase after Kosiya.
 As he ran in fear, Kosiya shouted out, “Who are you people?”
-The Bodhisatta revealed their true identities and said they were here with pity and compassion to save him from hell.
+The Bodhisatta revealed their true identities and said they came with pity and compassion to save him from hell.
 The Bodhisatta then sat with Kosiya and explained how heavenly glory was earned only by the generous and the righteous.
 Kosiya accepted his lesson and promised to change his ways.
-Having established Kosiya in righteousness, the Bodhisatta and the other gods returned to heaven and Kosiya returned home.
-Kosiya immediately met with the king and arranged to once again have his family riches given to the poor.
+Having established Kosiya in righteousness, the Bodhisatta and the other gods returned to heaven.
+Kosiya immediately met with the king and arranged to have his family’s riches given to the poor once again.
 Then he walked into the forest to live as an ascetic in a leaf hut along the Ganges River.

 In the Lifetime of the Buddha

 Kosiya was an earlier birth of one of the Buddha’s disciples who was exemplary in conduct and devoted to charity.
 All the alms he received he shared with other disciples.
-When the Buddha heard some of his disciples discussing this disciple’s immense generosity, he told them this story so they knew that in the past this disciple had once been so stingy he would not even give anyone so much as a drop of oil from the top of a blade of grass, and the Buddha had also converted him back then.
+When the Buddha heard some of his other disciples discussing this disciple’s immense generosity, he told them this story so they knew that in the past this disciple had once been so stingy he would not even give anyone so much as a drop of oil from the top of a blade of grass, and the Buddha had also converted him back then.

 The descendants of the Bodhisatta who came before Kosiya were earlier births of Moggallana, Maha Kassapa, Ananda, and Anuruddha, four of the Buddha’s top disciples.
 The ascetic with the paricchattaka flower and the chosen daughter were earlier births of Sariputta and Uppalavanna, two more top disciples.